alx-sch/nostr-nomad/README.md

 Before publishing to public Nostr relays, consider testing your setup with a local relay.
 This lets you explore how `nostr-nomad` works without impacting the broader network.
 Below is a setup guide for `nostr-rs-relay`, but any other compatible relay should work, too.

-1. **Install Rust and `cargo`**
+1. **Install Rust**
-   The first step is to install Rust and Cargo (Rust's package manager/build tool).
+   The first step is to install Rust.
 This is needed to compile and run the `nostr-rs-relay` project.

    ```bash
    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
    ```

-   To make sure the `cargo` tool and `rustc` are available in your terminal, run:
+   To make `rustc` and its package manager `cargo` available in your terminal, run:

     ```bash
    source $HOME/.cargo/env